SzymiYay/big-int/README.md

 # BigInt library

-BigInt is a C library for dealing with word huge numbers.
+BigInt is a C library for dealing with huge numbers.

 ## Installation